Shim Ching, MD: Asia Pacific Plastic Surgery

 Keep in mind that each patient is unique and your results may vary.

 Asian women and men are typically interested in eyelid surgery for different reasons than those who choose traditional eyelid surgery.
-Adults of all ages often choose double eyelid surgery to retain their Asian appearance while gaining one or more of the following improvements:
+Double eyelid surgery helps adults of all ages retain their Asian appearance while gaining one or more of the following improvements:

 - Making the eyes appear bigger by opening the upper eye area